cupy/cupy/docs/source/install.rst

 Examples says "cuDNN is not enabled"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You failed to build Chainer with cuDNN.
+You failed to build CuPy with cuDNN.
 If you don't need cuDNN, ignore this message.
-Otherwise, retry to install Chainer with cuDNN.
+Otherwise, retry to install CuPy with cuDNN.
 ``-vvvv`` option helps you.
 See :ref:`install_cudnn`.